sashinpivotal/dsa-java-review-doc/README.md

   - Compare them based on *hireDate* first
   - If multiple employees have the same *hireDate*, use their *name* next

 - Add *Comparable* interface to the *Employee* class
-- Refactor other code accordingly
+- Refactor code accordingly

 ### Quiz

 - You have to use *abstract* keyword in each of the methods defined in a Java interface, true or false?
 - A class can implement multiple Java interfaces, true or false?
+- An abstract class cannot implement Java interfaces, true or false?

-## Lab Step 6 - Default method
+## Lab Step 6 - Default method (20 minutes)

-### Concepts that will be exercised
+### Concepts that are exercised

 - Default method in a Java interface